 Cottage cheese is loved by many for its creamy texture, mild flavor, and nutritional benefits.
 For years, it’s been a go-to food for health-conscious eaters, gym enthusiasts, and even home chefs looking to elevate their recipes.
-But with the rise of plant-based diets and growing awareness of lactose intolerance, a new option has emerged: dairy-free cottage cheese.
-This alternative claims to provide the same versatility and creaminess without the dairy.

 If you’re wondering how these two types compare in terms of taste, texture, health benefits, and even environmental impact, you’re not alone.
 In this article, you’ll discover everything you need to know about dairy-free and traditional cottage cheese.
 By the end, you’ll have all the information you need to decide which is the better choice for your lifestyle.